USAFA-Multi-Domain-Lab/METIS/METIS Setup Instructions (Windows Environment With GUI).md

 ### Step #3 - Configure Environment

-In order for the web server to properly connect to the database, the environment file for the METIS must be configured correctly so that the web server knows how to connect to the database.
+For the web server to properly connect to the database, the environment file for the METIS must be configured correctly so that the web server knows how to connect to the database.
 Go into the METIS directory and create a new file called `environment.json` .

-In this file METIS can be configured differently from it’s default values.
+In this file, METIS can be configured differently from its default values.
 All properties are optional, except the `mongoUsername` and `mongoPassword` , which are required due to the auth restrictions set up.
 If you have a custom host or port for MongoDB as well, this can also be configured here.
 All available environment options are outlined below:

 ```json
 {